-Last week we worked on the wall game and the main purpose of that game was to bring an immense amount of value to your dog for being behind the front of your body, on the left-hand side, and with the leash slack.
-You should continue to practice the concepts learned in that drill and then apply them to this week’s lesson.
+Let’s talk about how to train your dog to walk on a leash.
+Last week we worked on the wall game, and the main purpose of that game was to bring an immense amount of value to your dog for being behind the front of your body, on the left-hand side, and with the leash slack.
+You should continue to practice the concepts learned in that drill and apply them to this week’s lesson.

 Today, you are going to be introduced to how to lead your dog through moving together, turning right, turning left, and stopping and having your dog sit beside you.